 Aircraft equipage is vital to the success of ADS-B and NextGen.
-The FAA estimates that between 100,000–160,000 general aviation aircraft may need to equip with ADS-B. Approximately 40,000 aircraft have been equipped with ADS-B Out avionics and are ready for the 2020 mandate.
-More than 30,000 aircraft have equipped with ADS-B In avionics.
+The FAA estimates that between 106,000–167,000 general aviation aircraft may need to equip with ADS-B. Approximately 60,000 aircraft have been equipped with ADS-B Out avionics and are ready for the 2020 mandate.

 FAA and industry leaders represented in the Equip 2020 partnership continue to identify barriers delaying operators from equipping with ADS-B Out based on the results of working groups formed in four areas:

 Typical prices for general aviation ADS-B Out equipment have dropped significantly, with several models available for less than $2,000 before incentives, not including installation costs.
 Declining prices have helped address cost concerns that operators may have about equipping, especially for older aircraft.
 Additionally, from September 2016 through September 2017, the FAA offered a $500 incentive per aircraft owner to help general aviation operators defray ADS-B equipment and installation costs, and to encourage them to equip early.
 This incentive applied to U.S.-registered, fixed-wing, single-engine piston aircraft on a first-come, first-served basis.
 About 12,500 general aviation aircraft owners reserved a rebate.
 The FAA resumed offering these rebates starting October 12, 2018.
 All 9,792 rebates were reserved as of May 13, 2019.